junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 The best-case and worst-case early-reaction latency values should be derived first and then the reaction update latency can be calculated.
 By changing `TimeType executionCase` parameter, the latency in the best-case or the worst-case can be derived.

-For the details, see :ref:`early-reaction`
+For the details, see :ref:`early-reaction`.

 |